DevCain/Rent-Car/README.md

 * folder 1 + 2 = all web site
+* folder xgpi is not interested for you
 * database in xsave folder
           => creat database with named "car" and import car.sql => not give me remarks concerning tables nor names of the database (kolchi ba9i mgharbe9 juste for testing)